WencesVillegasMarset/aws-saa-c02-notes/README.md

 * Allow all requests except the ones that you specify
 * Block all requests except the ones that you specify
 * Count the requests that match the properties that you specify
+* You can specify regular and rate-based rules.

+When you have an issue like changing IPs throwing drive-by traffic, create a Rate-based rule and associate the ACL with the service being shot at.

 Links:
 * https://tutorialsdojo.com/aws-waf/?src=udemy